sandov/em/README.md

 - `em rm env_name` deletes the environment called env\_name

-Keep in mind, there's no tab completion, so I keep my environment names short
+Keep in mind that there's no tab completion.
+I keep my environment names short.

 ## How to "uninstall"